anbox-cloud/discourse-docs/howto/application/list.rst

    * - Name
      - Value
    * - \ ``instance-type``\
      - Supported instance type.
-See :ref:`reference_instance-types` for a list of available instance types.
+See :ref:`ref_instance-types` for a list of available instance types.
    * - \ ``addons``\
      - Comma-separated list of addons.
    * - \ ``tag``\